 1) Make some time for you.
 One of the first things we tend to sacrifice when we are busy is our personal time.
 Instead, we devote all of our energy and attention to being productive and taking care of those never-ending demands.
 Over time this depletes our energy and we begin to feel more and more burdened by our responsibilities.
 This feeling of being weighed down increases our perceived level of stress.

-Have you ever noticed that when you’re really tired or stressed, even the smallest problem can seem like a nightmare?
-On the other hand, when you’re feeling well rested and centered, you’re much better able to handle those little ups and downs.
+Have you ever noticed that when you’re really tired or under a lot of stress, even the smallest problem can seem like a nightmare?
+On the other hand, when you’re feeling well rested and centered, you’re much better equipped to handle those little ups and downs.
 Caring for your physical needs is one sure way to consistently replenish your energy and emotional resource levels.
-This means that you’ll have the strength, patience, and stamina to handle daily challenges without getting stressed out.
+This means that you’ll have the strength, patience, and stamina to handle daily challenges without becoming overwhelmed by feelings of stress.

 3) Give yourself some leeway.
 Did you know that one of the biggest causes of stress is rigid expectations?
 We all do it from time to time; get a mental picture of how our lives “should be” – and get really annoyed when our outer circumstances don’t cooperate!
 One of the biggest gifts you can give yourself is a flexible state of mind.
 In other words, learn how to detach from unrealistic expectations and go with the flow.

 When you have a flexible mindset, you’re able to deal with problems much more effectively because you’re not working against a preconceived notion of how things “should be”.
-You’re able to tap into your creative problem solving skills and move through challenges without all the drama and frustration.
-So cut yourself some slack instead of stressing over every detail.
+You’re able to tap into your creative problem solving skills and move through challenges without all the drama and a frustration of the stress.
+So cut yourself some slack and don’t stress out over every little detail.

 Changing our perspective is a good start